AndreGuo/IQATM/loss/pretrained/readme.txt

-This floder is for 'vgg16.npy'
+This folder is for 'vgg16.npy'